Life in Plastic

 Life in Plastic is the second studio album by British singer-songwriter Tom Aspaul, released 30 May 2022, following his critically acclaimed debut album Black Country Disco.
-Named for a lyric taken from the song "Barbie Girl" by Danish-Norwegian dance-pop group Aqua, the album saw Aspaul team up with long-time collaborators, Gil Lewis and MNEK.
+Named after a lyric taken from the song "Barbie Girl" by Danish-Norwegian dance-pop group Aqua, the album saw Aspaul team up with long-time collaborators, Gil Lewis and MNEK.

 Described as a "monster pop record" and a "party from start to finish", Life in Plastic received acclaim for its consistency and "Y2K aesthetic", as well its eclectic influences.
 For The Independent, Isobel Lewis wrote: "Life in Plastic is a pure bubblegum pop record – but not without substance."

 In support of the album, Aspaul embarked on his second headline tour — the Planet Fantastic Tour.
 Opening in Paris on 19 April 2023, the Planet Fantastic Tour included shows across Europe, Australia and North America for the first time.

 Background

 Initially working as a songwriter for artists such as Becky Hill and Kylie Minogue, Tom Aspaul released his debut album, Black Country Disco in 2020.
 A follow up had been originally planned for release in 2021, but the success of Black Country Disco, the collaborative remix project Black Country Discothèque and Aspaul's first headline tour, The Revenge Body Tour, encouraged the singer to slow things down.